Abhaycl/RoboND-Perception-1P3/README.md

-# Kinematics Project Starter Code
+# Perception Project Starter Code

-The objective of this project is to program the robotic arm to pick up an element and place it in a defined place, using tools such as Gazebo and RViz.
+The objective of this project is to identify a series of objects and these will be picked up by the robot arm and then placed in boxes that are located on the left and right sides of the robot.

 ---
 <!--more-->